yungwine/docs/docs/nodes/nodes/nodes-troubleshooting.md

 > The recommended solution is to reinstall `MyTonCtrl` again with the new dump.

 If syncing takes an unusually long time, there may have been issues with the dump.
-Please [contact us](https://t.me/SwiftAdviser) for assistance.

 Please, run `mytonctrl` from the user you've installed it.